-DOT&PF may not require any displaced person to move from their dwelling unless DOT&PF has made at least one comparable replacement dwelling available.
-Where possible, make three or more comparable DS&S replacement dwellings available and list them on the Benefit Statement.
-A comparable replacement dwelling will be considered to have been made available to a person if the Relocation Agent has:
+DOT&PF may not require any displaced person to move unless DOT&PF has made at least one comparable replacement property available.
+Where possible, make three or more comparable DS&S replacement properties available and list them on the Benefit Statement.
+A comparable replacement property will be considered to have been made available to a person if the Relocation Agent has:

-- 1. Informed the person of its location. - Allowed the person enough time to negotiate and enter into a purchase agreement or lease for the property. - 3.
-Subject to reasonable safeguards, assured the person of receiving the relocation assistance and acquisition payment to which they are entitled in sufficient time to complete the purchase or lease. - 4.
-Inspected replacement housing for DS&S and confirm at time of offer that comparable replacement housing is available and DS&S.
+- 1. informed the person of its location; - allowed the person enough time to negotiate and enter into a purchase agreement or lease for the property; - 3. subject to reasonable safeguards, assured the person of receiving the relocation assistance and acquisition payment to which they are entitled in sufficient time to complete the purchase or lease; and - 4. inspected replacement housing for DS&S and confirm at time of offer that comparable replacement housing is available and DS&S.